WHAT IS THE NORTHPORT PROJECT?

-Other diseases, illness, and cancers exceeding amount of past and present residents diagnosed to be considered non-infectious health clusters are: multiple scoliosis, Parkinson’s, leukemia (chronic), brain tumors/aneurisms, kidney cancer, prostate cancer, stomach cancer, bladder, cancer, breast cancer, thyroid diseases, arthritis, and several other auto immune diseases such as nephritis and diverticulitis.
-All of these have been linked to the multiple toxins (specifically arsenic and cadmium), which the Northport community has been chronically exposed to for decades.
-However, free annual health screenings would lead to early detection of most, if not all, of the health issues.
-Early detection is the key to surviving any illness, disease, or cancer.
+In 2009 the community conducted their own health survey.
+Of the over 500 survey’s returned from past and present residents several health clusters were obvious.
+These illnesses included; multiple scoliosis, Parkinson’s, leukemia (chronic), brain tumors/aneurism, kidney cancer, prostate cancer, stomach cancer, bladder, cancer, breast cancer, thyroid diseases, arthritis, and several other auto immune diseases.
+All of these have been linked to chronic exposure to the multiple toxins, (specifically arsenic and cadmium), which the Northport community has been chronically exposed to for decades.

-The blood, urine and hair testing done as part of the free annual health screenings will provide researchers accurate toxin levels in each resident from both acute and chronic exposure.
-This information is critical in finding the correlation between specific toxin accumulations and specific mineral and vitamin deficiencies.
+The blood, urine and hair testing that would be done as part of the free annual health screenings would provide researchers accurate toxin levels, over many years, in each resident.
+This information is critical in finding the correlation between the accumulation of specific toxins in the body and the resulting health issues.
+The annual blood work would also identify specific mineral and vitamin deficiencies caused by heavy metal toxicity.
 It could be possible that simple vitamin and mineral supplements could cure, or at least ease the symptoms of, some chronic illnesses.

-Not only will free annual health screenings help protect the lives of Northport residents, the data collected will advance the much needed research needed in this area.
-From evaluating current toxin safety levels to discovering specific health issues triggered by the toxins, linking the response the toxin accumulation has on vitamin and mineral depletion or toxicity may possibly be a way to cure these diseases or alleviate the symptoms they cause.
-In addition, by discovering the genetic mutations caused by chronic exposure to not just one but multiple toxins through multiple routes of exposure, it may provide a way to cure these diseases as well.
-Most importantly, the health screenings will keep the Northport residents healthy and safe, while giving them a chance to help save the lives of so many people by allowing their health issues to be used in such a noble research effort.
+Not only would free annual health screenings help protect the lives of Northport residents, the data collected would advance the much-needed research lacking in this area.
+Current toxin safety standards could be evaluated, and specific health issues triggered by chronic exposure to the toxins of concern could be identified.
+Simply linking the response the toxin accumulation has on vitamin and mineral depletion may possibly be a way to cure some of the illnesses, or at the very least alleviate the symptoms they cause.
+Most importantly, the health screenings would keep the Northport residents healthy and safe, while giving them a chance to help save the lives of so many people by allowing their health issues to be used in such a noble research effort.

-The Northport Project can turn the negative impact Teck’s careless decades of pollution has caused to their health and lives into a positive effect by allowing their annual screening results to be confidentially used in one of the largest research studies of its kind.
+The Northport Project could turn the negative impact of Teck’s careless decades of pollution, believed to be the cause of the resident’s many health issues, into a positive impact by allowing their annual screening results to be confidentially used in one of the largest research studies of its kind.

 THE FUTURE OF NORTHPORT